-- people share embarrassing photos of you online
+People share embarrassing photos of you online

-- harassing calls, texts or emails
+You're receiving harassing calls, texts or emails

-- people posting bad stuff about you online
+People post bad stuff about you online

-- people setting up fake profiles pretending to be you
+People create fake profiles pretending to be you

-Cyberbullying – what it is and why it sucks
+Cyberbullying – what it is and why it sucks VIDEO

 Cyberbullying is bullying that is done through the use of technology, for example, using the Internet, a mobile phone or a camera to hurt or embarrass someone.
 It can be shared widely with a lot of people quickly, which is why it is so dangerous and hurtful.